 This subsection includes a table in which each row lists pre-identified agencies with which a new formal operational agreement or memorandum of understanding (MOU) may have been established during the reporting period.
 Include any new formal agreements or partnerships that are established to address ORT Prevention.
+Letters of commitment that detail working directly with the department, sharing data, reporting incidents, etc., which are executed during the reporting period, may be counted.
+Letters of general support should be excluded.
 The pre-identified agencies are defined below.
 For each agency or type of agency listed, please use the text boxes within the table's respective row to report:

-- The quantity of any new formal operational agreement(s) or MOU(s) that are directly related to the project and were established during the reporting period (column two) due to grant funds.
-If none were established, please enter a quantity of zero (0). - The quantity of any new formal operational agreement(s) or MOU(s) that are intended to address ORT Prevention and were established during the reporting period (column three) due to other fund sources.
+The quantity of any new formal operational agreement(s) or MOU(s) that are directly related to the project and were established during the reporting period (column two) due to grant funds.
 If none were established, please enter a quantity of zero (0).

-• A description of the new formal operational agreement(s) or MOU(s).
+- The quantity of any new formal operational agreement(s) or MOU(s) that are intended to address ORT Prevention and were established during the reporting period (column three) due to other fund sources.
+If none were established, please enter a quantity of zero (0). - A description of the new formal operational agreement(s) or MOU(s).